s-20/unnamed/Traits.md

 - **Convincing**: You are good at talking people into things.
 You can bring people around to your way of thinking and even convince them to take action.
 This trait is important to salespeople, politicians, ad anyone in advertising.
 - **Intimidating**: You are good at making threats.
 This might mean you're physically intimidating, or it might mean people are apt to believe your threats.
 Warriors and barbarians, bullies, and other people who put their stock in making others feel smaller or lesser need this Trait.
 - **Empathic**: The ability to understand and relate to the emotions of others.
-Empathy is used to read other people, and generally can be applied to any attempt to "read" people.
+Empathy is used to connect with others, and generally can be applied to any attempt to "read" people.
 - **Captivating**: Some people are, despite other strengths and failings, very able to hold attention, Captivating reflects this ability to remain the center of attention, or grab attention from others.

 ## Meta Traits

 Meta Traits are unusual traits that represent things we can often see in people, but can't really put down to some aspect of character or direct ability.
 Meta Traits are for things like Luck or good timing.

 Meta Traits all use special rules.
-For example, although you can add Lucky to pretty much any check, you have to Burn it to do so.
+For example, although you can add Lucky to any check, you have to [Burn](Burn.md) it to do so.
 Not all Meta Traits will be available in every game; this should be established when you outline [Parameters](Parameters.md) for the game.
+The examples below should be available in *most* games, however.

 See [Meta Traits](MetaTraits.md) for more specifics.